Warning: Before reading even the first sentence of this webpage,

 For example, let's consider a cat

-and he is suddenly switched to canned Wellness at 3-5 percent carbs.
+and he is suddenly switched to a canned food with less than 10% carbs.
 If

 the insulin is not lowered accordingly, an overdose of insulin